-Personal injury claims arise from a variety of circumstances, including:
+Personal injury and wrongful death claims can stem from a wide variety of circumstances, including:

 Read details